balupeddireddy08/FastAPI-for-AI-Projects/security/README.md

     return pwd_context.verify(plain_password, hashed_password)
 ```

-### **2. JWT Authentication with `jose`**
+### **2. JWT Authentication with `jose` - Your Digital Ticket**

 After a user logs in, we give them a JSON Web Token (JWT).
+This is their **digital concert ticket**.
 They must include this token in the header of future requests to prove who they are.
-The token is digitally signed to prevent tampering.
+The token is digitally signed by the server to prevent tampering.

+#### The "Bearer Token" Concept

+Think of this as how you present your ticket.
+You send your JWT in a special header called `Authorization`, and inside that header, you say `Bearer <YOUR_JWT_TICKET_HERE>`.
+The word "Bearer" simply means "The person holding this token is authorized."

 ```python
 from datetime import datetime, timedelta